karsten281/CSPP/README.txt

 Currently used development SW is LabVIEW 2013

-Project is just started, so the most active branch is at the moment preview.
+Project is in pre-alpha state, so the most active branch at the moment is MainDEv.

 Related documents and information
 =================================